LS4GAN/uvcgan4slats/README.md

 </p>

 # Train your own model
 In this part, we demonstrate how to train UVCGAN model on your own data.
-We will use SLATS as an example.
+We will discuss three topics: Prepare the dataset, Pre-train the generators (optional), and Train image-to-image translation.

+For pretraining and training, we will use scripts for `SLATS` as examples.
+And you can start with modifying the example scripts provided and graduately add more customizations.

 ## 0. Dataset
 Please organized your dataset as follows: